 The bottom pane of the inspector is a mini-workspace.
-It's useful because in this workspace the pseudo-variable self is bound to the object being inspected.
+It's useful because in this workspace the pseudo-variable self is bound to the object selected.

+Select the LOCell at the root of the inspector window.
 Type the text self bounds: (200@200 corner: 250@250) in the bottom pane and do it.
-If you inspect the bounds variable you should now see that its value has changed.
+The bounds variable should change in the inspector.
 Now type the text self openInWorld in the mini-workspace and do it.

 The cell should appear near the top left-hand corner of the screen, indeed, exactly where its bounds say that it should appear. meta-click on the cell to bring up the morphic halo.
-Move the cell with the brown (next to top-right)

-handle and resize it with the yellow (bottom-right) handle.
+Move the cell with the brown (next to top-right) handle and resize it with the yellow (bottom-right) handle.
 Notice how the bounds reported by the inspector also change.
+(You may have to action-click refresh to see the new bounds value.)